lfit/itpol/protecting-code-integrity.md

     Your selection?
 2

 Since it's our **[E]** key, it makes sense to put it into the Encryption slot.
-When you submit your selection, you will be prompted first for your key passphrase, and then for the admin PIN.
+When you submit your selection, you will be prompted first for your PGP key passphrase, and then for the admin PIN.
 If the command returns without an error, your key has been moved.